AdamBanham/ICPM2021/README.md

 # Step Three - Transformation of data to XES

-The next step in this reproduction data set is to instantiate our xPM framework with the given linking, slicing and transformation functions in our evaluation in [x].
+The next step in this reproduction data set is to instantiate our xPM framework with the given linking, slicing and transformation functions in our evaluation in [1].
 We have included our original code base, which performed this task but acknowledge that in its given state, it is rather inelegant.
 Future implementations will hopefully have more time to produce a general framework in a python module to simplify these steps or in a Plugin for ProM.

 ## Procedures log
-To create the procedures log, described in [x], use the following commands.
+To create the procedures log, described in [1], use the following commands.

 ```
 python process/steps/make.py -log procedures -threaded true (threads are used to reduce computation time)